SMControl/SO_UC/README.md

 ## Overview

-- Script automates the PRE and POST install tasks for SO Setup
+- Automates the PRE and POST install tasks for SO Setup
 - Works with both Current and Test versions
 - Non-Destructive - Always safe to try assuming a backup has been performed
 - Assistant Only - Does not interfere with the actual Setup, just automates the before and after